fyrkov/refcards/AWS/StorageExtras.md

 Use case: launch a hi perf 3rd party distributed file system on AWS (instead of EFS).\
 :exclamation: EFS is a shared POSIX system meaning that it is for Unix machines.\
 FSx is a fully managed service that supports:
 * FSx for Lustre.
-Use case: parallel distributed FS for large scale computing, machine learning, HPC on Linux.
+Use case: parallel distributed FS for large scale computing, machine learning, HPC on Linux.\
-Has seamless integration with S3 - can read S3 as FS and can write directly to S3 through FS.
+Has seamless integration with S3 - can read S3 as FS and can write directly to S3 through FS.\
-Has hi throughput, lo latency.
+Has hi throughput, lo latency.\
+FSx for Lustre provides the ability to both process the 'hot data' in a parallel and distributed fashion as well as  store the 'cold data' on S3.
 * FSx for Windows File Server.
 * FSx for NetApp ONTAP